-Although the facts pertaining to individual Plaintiffs will vary, the Subject Actions present common, complex factual issues related to the clinical trials, regulatory approval, manufacturing, pharmacovigilance, labeling and marketing of Gardasil and Merck's knowledge of the vaccine's adverse effects.
-As Merck's counsel recently stated during a status conference in a pending Gardasil lawsuit, "there are certainly some common issues with respect to the injury."
+Although the facts pertaining to individual plaintiffs will vary, the Subject Actions present common, complex factual issues related to the clinical trials, regulatory approval, manufacturing, pharmacovigilance, labeling and marketing of Gardasil and Merck's knowledge of the vaccine's adverse effects.
+Coordination of pretrial proceedings is necessary to avoid duplicative discovery, unduly burdensome discovery obligations, and inconsistent rulings on pretrial motions.
+Centralization will preserve resources of the parties, counsel, and the judiciary.
 Accordingly, transfer will promote the just and efficient conduct of the actions and the Subject Actions are suitable for transfer, coordination, and centralization.